JermaineMckenna/project2-l-memory-game/README.md

 ## 📖 User Stories

-A user of the site wants to:

 As a user i would like instructions on how to understand and play the game.

-As a user To flip over the cards in the hope of matching a pair.
+As a user i wouls like to be able to flip over the cards in the hope of matching a pair.

-- Cards to flip back over if guessed incorrectly to keep game fair.
+As a user i would like cards to flip back over if guessed incorrectly to keep the game fair.

-- Matched cards to stay face-up to complete the level/game.
-- The game to complete and end once all levels are completed correctly.
+As a user i would like matched cards to stay face-up.

+As a user i would like a notification once i have completed a level on the game.

+As a user i would like to know once i have completed all aspects of the game.

+As a frequent user i would like to be able to toggle the sound on & off.

+As a user i would like to be able to use the game on different devices.

 ---